jkroepke/access-log-exporter/docs/Installation.md

 ## Running as Kubernetes Sidecar

-If you are using Kubernetes, you can run `access-log-exporter` as a sidecar container in your pod.
+When using Kubernetes, you can run `access-log-exporter` as a sidecar container in your pod.
 This allows it to access the logs of your main application container.

 To do this, add the following configuration to your pod's YAML file.
 The configuration varies slightly depending on your Kubernetes version.

-### Kubernetes 1.33 and higher: Run as sidecar container
+### Kubernetes 1.33 and higher: Run as a sidecar container

 <details>